Gunabana/MoneyManager/INSTALL.md

     * By default, the API host and port will be 0.0.0.0 and 9999 respectively
     * See the README.md regarding the TOKEN and URL for the telegram bot

+5. **Starting Application**

+    Please reference the Available Make Commands section below.
+If you simply want to run the webapp on a Linux system (or WSL), run, at the MoneyManager's root directory, `make run_webapp` in one terminal and `make start_database` in a separate terminal.
+The webapp will be viewable at http://localhost:8000/

 ## Available Make Commands

 Here are the commands available in the `Makefile` to help you work with the project: